anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

 Once the upgrade has completed, the unit will be marked as active.

 For major and minor version upgrades, an update of the LXD charm may upgrade kernel modules or GPU drivers.
-This requires stopping any running containers before applying the upgrade and performing a reboot of the machine once the upgrade completed.
+This requires stopping any running instances before applying the upgrade and performing a reboot of the machine once the upgrade completed.

 In case a reboot of the machine is required, a status message will be shown.
 When the machine has been rebooted, the status message can be cleared by running:

     juju run --wait=1m lxd/0 clear-notification

-If the LXD charm is deployed on a machine with an NVIDIA GPU installed, by default, the NVIDIA drivers are held from being upgraded in case of downtime for all running containers due to either a manual upgrade or an [unattended-upgrade](https://wiki.debian.org/UnattendedUpgrades).
+If the LXD charm is deployed on a machine with an NVIDIA GPU installed, by default, the NVIDIA drivers are held from being upgraded in case of downtime for all running instances due to either a manual upgrade or an [unattended-upgrade](https://wiki.debian.org/UnattendedUpgrades).
 The downside to this is that the machine may miss security updates for the NVIDIA drivers.
 To manually upgrade the NVIDIA drivers, you need to run the following Juju action:

     juju run --wait=30m lxd/0 upgrade-gpu-drivers